Search Options

 3. Search the Belleville Daily Advocate here

-This independent and unique database indexes vital statistics (births, marriages, and deaths) and articles published 1927–1954 in the Belleville Daily Advocate newspaper.
-Many articles mention earlier birthdates.
-Please use the SCCGS Research order form for photocopies of these articles.
+A UNIQUE and INDEPENDENT database of vital statistics published in the Belleville Daily Advocate newspaper 1927–1954.
+Please use the SCCGS Research order form for photocopies.

 Tips